mbaumer/us_hep_funding/docs/_states/MA.md

 ## Committees
 Edward J. Markey is the #5 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Elizabeth Warren is not on any of our key committees
+Elizabeth Warren is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: